kevintpeng/Learn-Something-Every-Day/Languages/go/README.md

 a.Abs() // runs f.Abs()
 ```

+A type implements an interface by implementing its methods in the signature.
+- you don't need to explicitly declare that some type `T` will implement interface `I` for method `M`
+- interface values can be thought of as a tuple of a value and a type
+	- interface holds a value of a specific type

 ## Concurrency
 [talk on concurrency](https://www.youtube.com/watch?v=cN_DpYBzKso).
 Concurrency and parallelism are not the same!
 Concurrency is a way to build things, a composition of independently executing things like functions (interacting processes).
 Parallelism is about execution, doing a lot of things at once.
 Concurrency is about structure, dealing with lots at once.